The World in 2050: Rapid Changes Ahead

 We have grown comfortable with China being the population and economic growth engine for the world.
 Need another factory?
 China has been able to add manufacturing capacity in a low cost manner and find new workers to operate the factories.
 Due to the one-child policy and now the movement of many Chinese to urban areas, which typically results in the downsizing of family size, China will have a smaller and older population by 2050 (1.30 billion) than it does today (1.37 billion in 2015).
 It is somewhat hard to accept that China will soon be shrinking.
 The challenge here is that economically speaking, much of China’s growth has come from its ability to generate a labor supply and customer demand to fuel global markets.
 With concerns about China not meeting economic growth targets today and some 45% of the population already urbanized, one is forced to wonder if this slowing growth is a permanent change for the future and an earlier start to the inevitable slowdown than anticipated.

-This brings us to India, which will be by 2050 become the most populous nation in the history of the world with over 1.66 billion people, up from its current population of some 1.25 billion.
+This brings us to India, which will be, by 2050, the most populous nation in the history of the world with over 1.66 billion people, up from its current population of some 1.25 billion.
 India will add more people to its population in the next 35 years than we have in the U.S. today!
 India still has a great deal of growth potential with only some 30% of its population living in urban areas.
 India’s growth will require access to more and new food supplies and a low-cost supply of energy.
 The opening of Iran and the access of other large energy finds in recent decades are all positive factors to support the economic growth of India.
 There is a strong intellectual base and educational system in India.
 Conditions for economic hyper growth are very positive.

 Africa will Surprise Us